Be Part of the Solution

 1. Conserve Water

-Collecting and reusing rain from rooftops, as well as reducing the amount of water used for lawns and gardens, are simple ways to conserve water and reduce runoff.
+Collecting and reusing rain from rooftops, as well as reducing the amount of water used for lawns and gardens, are simple ways to conserve water and reduce runoff (note that rain barrels are now eligible for a stormwater fee credit).
 Here are some water conservation suggestions:

 2. Install Stormwater Best Management Practices